-Claiming the credit.
+Effect of exclusion.
 If you exclude dependent care benefits from your income, the amount of the excluded benefits:

-- 1) Is not included in your work-related expenses, and - 2) Reduces the dollar limit, discussed later.
+- 1. Is not included in your work-related expenses, and - 2.
+Reduces the dollar limit, discussed later.

 Earned Income Limit

 The amount of work-related expenses you use to figure your credit cannot be more than: